stripe/stripe-ios/README.md

 ### Features

-**PCI Compliance**: We provide improved PCI compliance by [tokenizing payment information](https://stripe.com/docs/quickstart#collecting-payment-information) which means sensitive data is sent directly to Stripe instead of passing through your server.
+**Simplified Security**: We make it simple for you to collect sensitive data such as credit card numbers by [tokenizing payment information](https://stripe.com/docs/quickstart#collecting-payment-information).
+This means the sensitive data is sent directly to Stripe instead of passing through your server.
 For more information, please see our [Integration Security Guide](https://stripe.com/docs/security).

 **Apple Pay**: We have seamless integration with Apple Pay that will allow your customers to pay using their saved payment information.
 For more information, please see our [Apple Pay](https://stripe.com/apple-pay) page.
 We also have a tutorial for our [Apple Pay Utilities](https://stripe.com/docs/mobile/ios/custom#apple-pay).

+**Native UI**: We provide out-of-the-box native screens and elements so that you can get started quickly without having to think about designing the right interfaces.
+See our [Standard Integration Guide](https://stripe.com/docs/mobile/ios/standard) for the most hands off approach.
+Please see our [Custom Integration Guide](https://stripe.com/docs/mobile/ios/custom) if you want a little more control.

 **Card Scanning**: We support card scanning capabilities using card.io.
 See our [card.io](#cardio) section.